HCS Score

 Gambling and Betting — ✅ Passed.
 No gambling mechanism exists.

 Haram Industry — ✅ Passed.
-No involvement in prohibited industries.
+Smart contract infrastructure is permissible.

 Synthetic Interest Products — ✅ Passed.
-No synthetic interest instruments.
+APT is a gas, staking, and governance token with no synthetic interest structure.

 Aptos is scored across 7 Shariah principles with a total of 100 points.